Hybrid Pickups: Can They Handle Real Work Conditions?

 For fleet operators, telematics services like Ford Pro or Geotab are essential.
 These tools provide real-time data on how often the electric motor is engaged.
 If a driver’s route is 90% highway at 75 mph, the hybrid advantage vanishes.
 However, for urban delivery or mixed-use construction routes, the data usually shows a 22% improvement in MPG.
 This makes the "break-even" point for the hybrid premium occur at roughly 45,000 miles, much sooner than previously thought.

-Real-World Performance: Sector-Specific Case Examples
+Sector-Specific Examples

 Case Study 1: Mid-Sized Electrical Contracting Firm